-6 Business Strategy Frameworks for Small Business (Guide)
+6 Consulting Frameworks for Small Business (Guide + Worksheets)

 Independent professionals utilize business frameworks to assist in getting client agreement and buy-in on project goals, scope and deliverables.
 Use of a framework can proves helpful not just in achieving buy-in from a client, but also in identification and understanding of all aspects of the issue at hand, leading to a more complete and successful final product—